tu-delft-library/BSc_Research_Ethics_for_Personal_Data/book/defining_personal_data.md

 ## Indirect Identifiers
 **Indirect identifiers** (**indirectly identifiable personal information**) are data that could indirectly reveal a research participant's identity if combined with other available details.
 These additional details could be found either within the same dataset or separately, like on the web.
-Because indirect identifiers can lead to reidentification in combination with other data, they are also referred to as **"quasi-identifiers”**.
+Indirect identifiers can lead to reidentification in combination with other data.
+They are also referred to as **"quasi-identifiers”**.
+Like an indirect identifier, a quasi-identifier is a piece of data that standing alone won't identify a single person, but it could become identifying if other quasi-identifiers are available.
 Scroll across the carousel below to see examples of data that can act as indirect identifiers:

 ::::{card-carousel} 4